-- That overmold is very tough.
+- The overmold is tough.
 Dropping the P100 from six meters will not damage it.

 Porticos went from a hand-written list of goals to a fully-functioning prototype in less than four months.
-The P100 has become Sensit’s biggest seller.
+The P100 has become SENSIT’s largest selling personal gas monitor.
 It has been Made In America for more than ten years and is still going strong!

-Additional features include a thoughtful “suspender-clip” that clamps the monitor to any piece of clothing or equipment.
+Additional features include a thoughtful “suspender-clip” that clamps the monitor to any piece of clothing, work bag, or other equipment.
 The buttons and display are slightly recessed to provide even more protection from accidents, abuse, or accidental press.
 And the buttons are big enough to actuate with a gloved hand.